hombit/freddi/Readme_template.md

 `Freddi` always outputs `freddi.dat` file with temporal distribution of various physical values.
 If `--fulldata` is specified then `freddi_%d.dat` files for each time step are outputted to the same directory with various radial distributions.
-These `*.dat` data-files contain whitespace-seporated data columns with header lines started with `#` symbol.
+These `*.dat` data-files contain whitespace-separated data columns with header lines started with `#` symbol.
 You can use another prefix instead of `freddi` with `--prefix` option and change output directory with `--dir` option.

-See full list of command line options with `--help` option.
+See full list of command line options with `--help` option:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 $ ./freddi --help